Climate Action Plan

 Green Mark is a sustainability certification scheme designed to promote environmental awareness and sustainable practices.
 It evaluates businesses on their environmental performance, encouraging the adoption of green technologies and practices.

-Achieving Green Mark certification demonstrates commitment to:
+Achieving Green Mark certification shows a commitment to:

 - reducing energy consumption